Why should I join the Teach For Cambodia Fellowship?

-I’ve never taught before… how will I know what to do?
+I do not have teaching experience… how will I know what to do?

-During some of this time, fellows will live and work together to develop deep knowledge and understanding of the elements of excellent teaching including lesson planning, classroom management, content-specific knowledge, community context, and much more.
-Furthermore, fellows will be continually supported during the 2 years by their leadership development and support manager who will observe them in the classroom, offer advice and coaching, help with goal setting and data analysis, and run training throughout the year.
+During some of this time, Fellows will live and work together to develop deep knowledge and understanding of the elements of excellent teaching including lesson planning, classroom management, content-specific knowledge, community context, and much more.
+Furthermore, Fellows will be continually supported during the 2 years by their leadership development and support manager who will observe them in the classroom, offer advice and coaching, help with goal setting and data analysis, and run training throughout the year.

-Can I apply for the fellowship if I am not Cambodian?
+Can I apply for the Fellowship if I am not Cambodian?

-The fellowship is intended for Cambodian nationals, however, you do not need to have grown up in Cambodia.
+The Fellowship is intended for Cambodian nationals, however, you do not need to have grown up in Cambodia.
 We welcome applications from Cambodian candidates who have grown up abroad, as well as those who have studied overseas.
 On rare occasions, we may consider applications from people of other nationalities, but you must demonstrate a deep commitment to Cambodia and your potential for supporting long-term educational impact here.